percona/pmm-doc/docs/quickstart/index.md

 ## Check database monitoring results

-After installing PMM And connecting the database, go to the database's Instance Summary dashboard.
+After installing PMM and connecting the database, go to the database's Instance Summary dashboard.
 This shows essential information about your database performance and an overview of your environment.

 For more information, see [PMM Dashboards](../details//dashboards/index.md).